-The CTDA will make available to OAI harvesters OAI-Dublin Core or MODS records for all publicly viewable digital objects within the repository.
-The CTDA will allow web crawlers to index the CTDA, its metadata, and accessible primary content data streams at regular intervals.
-The CTDA staff will implement security measures to prevent the crawling or harvesting of the staging and development CTDA environment.
+The CTDA will make metadata available to harvesters and other content aggregators records for all publicly viewable digital objects within the repository.
+The CTDA will allow web crawlers to index the

+CTDA, its metadata, and accessible primary content data streams at regular intervals.
+The CTDA will implement security measures to prevent the crawling or harvesting of the non-public CTDA servers.